 INSPECT YOUR JEWELRY BEFORE PUTTING IT ON

 Are all of the gemstones in your jewelry secure?
-Are any of the prongs holding the gemstones missing or worn thin?
+Are any of the prongs holding the gemstones bent, missing or worn thin?
 You can usually tell if a gemstone is loose by touching it from side to side, if it moves it definitely needs to be tightened.
 Loose Diamonds are in danger of being lost because they are much harder than gold.
-When a loose Diamond moves in a mounting the gold setting wears away until the Diamond falls out.
+When a loose Diamond moves in a mounting it acts like a tiny saw blade, slowly wearing the metal holding it in place away until the Diamond falls out.
 Inspect your gemstones regularly, every month or so depending on wear, to be certain they are secure.
 If you are not sure if a gemstone is loose, please bring your jewelry into one of our stores and we will inspect it for you, free of charge.
 Our jeweler will check that your prongs are all intact and that they are not wearing thin.
 In addition, we inspect for cracks or unusual wear and will provide you with a complementary professional cleaning.
 We will never charge you to inspect or clean your jewelry so please feel free to stop by.

 WHERE SHOULD YOU STORE YOUR VALUABLES?